Welcome back to the blog everyone!

 I believe it is very important to choose the HEALTHIEST fats for our little ones.
 This means no oils and butter, but lots of avocados, breast milk, nuts, and seeds!

 Fat encourages the development of your child’s brain and nervous system, aids in wound healing, and helps to soak up all those nutrients from the list of foods above!

 NEVER limit fat intake for children under the age of 2.
 If they want 2 full avocados, by golly, thank your lucky stars and shell out that cash for those avocados!

 Our boys enjoy rice cakes with peanut butter in the mornings, avocados (raw or in smoothies), sunflower butter, hemp seeds, chia seeds, flax seeds and more.
 Be sure to stock up on lots of fatty HEALTHY foods for your baby and give it to him or her daily.

 If breastfeeding, simply take a B12 supplement and it goes right to your children!
 If using formula, please be sure there is b-12 present.
 Once they are old enough, you can supplement.

 To ensure that our children receive this fatty acid, we add flaxseed to their smoothies!
 You could also give your children a teaspoon of canola or walnut oil as well.
 Of course, we choose the WHOLE food instead and flaxseeds are super easy to come by.

-There are loads of fortified plant milk, fortified bread, and fortified yogurts to choose from to reach your child’s daily calcium requirements (700mg per day).
+There are loads of fortified plant milk, bread, and yogurts to choose from to reach daily calcium requirements (700mg per day).
 Another great option is to use Whole Foods such as kale, figs, chia seeds, almonds and more!